chivalry/resume/README.md

 ## Skills

+- Using AI tools, including GitHub Copilot and Replit Agent, to generate both small code additions and full applications
 - Full stack web development and [Salesforce] org administration using [Lightning Web Components] with [JavaScript], [Apex], [HTML], [CSS], and [SOQL]
 - [OutSystems] development with [OutSystems Developer Cloud] for web applications
 - AI programming with [Python], [NumPy], [pandas], and [matplotlib]